storacha/piri/docs/install-command.md

 1. The updater downloads the new version
 2. Verifies checksums to ensure integrity
+3. Creates a new version directory (e.g., `/opt/piri/bin/v0.0.14/`)
-3. Replaces the binary at `/opt/piri/bin/piri`
+4. Installs the new binary there
+5. Atomically switches the `current` symlink to the new version
-4. Restarts the piri service to run the new version
+6. Restarts the piri service to run the new version

-Because the updater runs as your user (not root) and the binary is in `/opt/piri/bin/` (owned by your user), this all works without elevated privileges.
+Because the updater runs as your user (not root) and the `/opt/piri/` directory is owned by your user, this all works without elevated privileges.
 The service briefly goes offline during restart, but systemd brings it back up immediately with the new version.

+The versioned structure means:
+- **No file overwrites**: Each version lives in its own directory
+- **Atomic switches**: The symlink update is instantaneous
+- **Rollback capability**: Old versions remain available if needed

+### Manual Updates vs Auto-Updates

+There's an important distinction between manual and automatic updates:

+**Manual updates** (`piri update`):
+- Work only for standalone binaries (not managed installations)
+- If you try to manually update a managed installation, you'll get an error with instructions
+- This prevents accidentally breaking the versioned structure

+**Automatic updates** (`piri update-internal`):
+- Called by the systemd timer
+- Properly handle the versioned directory structure
+- Create new version directories and update symlinks correctly

+This separation ensures the integrity of managed installations while still allowing flexibility for standalone deployments.

 ## Security Considerations